spring1843/go-dsa/graph/README.md

 ### Searching Graphs

-When working with graphs, it is often necessary to search them in order to solve problems.
-The efficiency of the algorithm used depends on the order in which the graph is searched.
+When working with graphs, searching to solve problems is often necessary.
+The algorithm's effectiveness depends on the order in which the graph is searched.
 Two commonly used search methods are:

 * **Breadth First Search - BFS** used to find the shortest path
 * **Depth First Search - DFS** often a subroutine, in another algorithm.
 Used in maze traversal, cycle finding, and pathfinding